bluemetrix-com/ansible-hortonworks/README.md

 - If the blueprint is dynamic, these `host_groups` are defined in the [variable file](playbooks/group_vars/all#L162) and they need to match the Ansible inventory groups that will run those components.
 - If the blueprint is static, these `host_groups` are defined in the [blueprint itself](playbooks/roles/ambari-blueprint/files/blueprint_hdfs_only.json#L27) and they need to match the Ansible inventory groups that will run those components.
+- An [additional dynamic blueprint](playbooks/roles/ambari-blueprint/templates/blueprint_dynamic_3masters.j2) is included in this fork of Hortonworks' playbooks which defines four kinds of special host groups in the dynamic blueprint configuration: `hdp-common`, `hdp-master`, `hdp-master2` and `hdp-master3`.
+All these groups are matched against the hosts in the `hdp-master` group in Ansible the following way:
+  - The `hdp-common` role defines the components that are common to all the masters (like clients and monitors) and is merged to all the other master roles when creating the blueprint.
+  - If there are three or more `hdp-master` hosts, the first one is assigned the `hdp-master` role, the second one the `hdp-master2` one and the third one the `hdp-master3` one.
+  - If there are two master nodes, `hdp-master` and `hdp-master2` are merged and applied to the first master node and `hdp-master3` to the second one.
+  - If there is only one master node, all the `hdp-master*` roles are merged and applied to the same node

 ### Cloud inventory
 A special mention should be given when using a Cloud environment and / or a [dynamic Ansible inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_dynamic_inventory.html).